Syahirulkhaliq/Khaliq_22075208/README.md

 customer loyalty, satisfaction, and overall engagement with the e-commerce platform.
 It can also help in developing strategies to improve customer retention and targeting interventions to reduce the churn rate.
-Thus, objective of this study to
+Thus, objective of this study to:

 -   Analyse the customer behaviour dataset and derived meaningful insights from the model analysis